+We still work with the class of tame almost complex structures $\mathcal{J}(M)$ specified by Definition \ref{definition:adm-J}.
+Consider a solution $u:S\rightarrow M$ of

 where $H$ is an admissible Hamiltonian defined in Section \ref{section:ham} and $x_k$ is a time-1 chord of the Hamiltonian flow of $X_H$ with ends on two adjacent Lagrangian submanifolds corresponding to the boundary labels of $\partial S$.
-Notice that here we still work with an admissible almost complex structure $J$ in the sense of Definition \ref{definition:adm-J}. \begin{lemma} The function $\rho=r\circ u$ with $u$ a solution of (\ref{eq:CR}) can't have a local maximum unless it's constant. \end{lemma} \begin{proof} One can argue similarly as in the proof of Lemma \ref{lemma:pair-of-pants}, except that in this case $\rho$ may achieve its maximum on $\partial S$.
-To exclude this possibility, note that with our parametrization $\partial_t$ is in the outward normal direction of $\partial S$, so by Hopf's lemma $\partial_t\rho>0$ at any maxima on $\partial S$.
+The proof of the following lemma is similar to that of Lemma D.2 of $\cite{ar2}$. \begin{lemma} The function $\rho=r\circ u$ with $u:S\rightarrow M$ a solution of (\ref{eq:CR}) can't have a local maximum unless it is constant. \end{lemma} \begin{proof} One can argue similarly as in the proof of Lemma \ref{lemma:pair-of-pants}, except that in this case $\rho$ may achieve its maximum on $\partial S$.
+To exclude this possibility, note that with our parametrization $\partial_t$ is in the outward or inward normal direction of $\partial S$.
+When $\partial_t$ is outward pointing, by Hopf's lemma $\partial_t\rho>0$ at any maxima on $\partial S$.
 But by (\ref{eq:CR}), we have

-using the fact that $\gamma|S=0$.
+using the fact that $\gamma|\partial S=0$.
 On the other hand, since $\partial_sv\in TL$ and $\theta_V$ vanishes outside a compact subset of $L$, $\partial_t\rho=0$.
-Contradiction. \end{proof} Using this lemma one can associate various algebraic structures to admissible Lagrangian submanifolds in $M$, provided that the Lagrangian submanifolds under consideration are tautologically unobstructed.
+Contradiction.
+One can argue similarly when $\partial_t$ is inward pointing, and get a contradiction as well. \end{proof} Using this lemma one can associate various algebraic structures to admissible Lagrangian submanifolds in $M$, provided that the Lagrangian submanifolds under consideration are tautologically unobstructed.
 Since $M$ is monotone, it remains to consider the Floer theory of admissible Lagrangian submanifolds with minimal Maslov number 2.
-For this we need the following lemma. \begin{lemma} Any $J$-holomorphic disc $u:\mathbb{D}\rightarrow M$ bounded by an admissible Lagrangian submanifold $L\subset M$ satisfies
+For this we need the following lemma. \begin{lemma} For $J\in\mathcal{J}(M)$, any $J$-holomorphic disc $u:\mathbb{D}\rightarrow M$ bounded by an admissible Lagrangian submanifold $L\subset M$ satisfies